Students begin this lesson by investigating some

 privacy become ever more prevalent.

+well.
 What kind of data is being lost?
 And how much?
-What kinds of issues could arise from this data
+What kinds of issues could arise

-In the data breaches that we just looked at,
+In the data breaches that the students just reviewed,

 some fairly important pieces of information

 obviously not something we'd like to fall into the